- Explore

 New Wimbledon Theatre

 4.6 430 reviews 4.6 430 reviews Tickets from £23.25Friendship, following your dreams, and the perfect pie - these are the ingredients for your favourite uplifting musical.
 The beloved musical based on the iconic 2007 film returns to the stage for a magical tour through the UK and Ireland, starting in London.
-Relive the story of waitress and budding pie-maker Jenna, as she navigates an abusive marriage, an unexpected pregnancy, and a budding romance on her journey to make her dreams come through.
+Relive the story of waitress and budding pie-maker Jenna, as she navigates an abusive marriage, an unexpected pregnancy, and a budding romance on her journey to make her dreams come true.

 - Opens: Saturday, 28 March 2026